 Best Family Board Games

 In my opinion, the most classic family board game is Scrabble.
 Scrabble is a great educational game for the whole family.
 If your kids know how to spell, you can play Scrabble.
-With limited tiles for them to work from they’ll learn problem-solving and strategy as they create and place words.
+With limited tiles for them to work from they’ll learn problem-solving and strategy as they create words.
 With younger kids, we’ve found setting a time limit on the game and then scoring it works best.
-For older kids, play all the way through so you can strategically shed your Q’s and Z’s at the most opportune time.
+For older kids, play all the way through so you can strategically shed your Qs and Zs at the most opportune time.

 In this version for younger kids, players match tiles to letters printed on the board.
 If your kiddo can identify and match letters this game is age-appropriate.

-Go from “Start” to “Retirement” in this game where the wealthiest player wins at the end.
+Go from “Start” to “Retirement” in The Game of Life where the wealthiest player wins at the end.
 Just watch out for unexpected surprises.
 If you’ve got a Disney lover on your list, buy this Disney Parks version of the The Game of LIFE board game.

-Jenga is a classic game kids love because who doesn’t love to knock things down?
+Who doesn’t love to knock things down?
 Yes, we know the object is not to knock down the blocks in this classic game, but let’s be realistic.
 If the idea of your kids playing this game in the house sends you running for out-of-stock Ibuprofen, don’t fear.
 There is a giant yard version that you can have them play outside and a Kindle version they can play virtually.
 Don’t have a Kindle?
 This Fire 7 Kids Edition with child case comes with a year of Amazon FreeTime Unlimited with access to 20K+ apps, games and books.
 Little kids can check out this Jenga-like Pidoko game with bright colors.
 Worst case?
 They just play with them like blocks.

 Mixing strategy and luck, players as young as six can draw cards and move pawns around the board.
 The first player to get all four pawns home wins.